SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 particular class.

-Glorp models all the involved concepts \(such as tables, columns, classes, etc.\) as first class objects, and then links instances of those objects in a `DescriptorSystem`.
+Glorp models all the involved concepts \(such as tables, columns, classes, etc.\) as first-class objects, and then links instances of those objects in a `DescriptorSystem`.
 It is the core of a Glorp system, it holds all the Glorp metadata, such as the Tables, Descriptors and Class Models.

-By using a separate artifact \(in this case, a class\) to define all the metadata of your system, you can decouple your business models from their persistence information.
+By using a separate artifact \(in this case, a class\) to define all the metadata of your system, you can decouple your business models from their persistent information.
 This separation of concerns is a good practice, and helps with the maintainability of your code.